 As herding is in their nature, care in a family home with very small children is needed.
 The Border Collie has been known to nip stubborn sheep to get them moving, and this trait can be carried over to the Shollie and its family.

-Affectionate, loyal, obedient and ready for any adventure whether physical or mental.
+German shepherd Border collie mix at its best Affectionate, loyal, obedient and ready for any adventure whether physical or mental

 With a naturally high prey drive and love of exercise, early training is essential, especially a good recall that will prevent problems when out and about.